Paralympic Schools Week 2016

-With the Toronto 2015 Para Pan Am Games just around the corner, Paralympic Schools Week is a fantastic opportunity to show your support for Team Canada and get your students active in parasport.
+Paralympic Schools Week is an annual weeklong celebration of parasport and the Paralympic Movement, enjoyed by schools from coast to coast.
+It’s a fantastic opportunity to show your support for Team Canada and get your students active in parasport!

 For any questions or additional information about Paralympic Schools Week please contact:

 Jenny Davey, Senior Coordinator, System Development & Education

 Tel: 613.569.4333 x233